PoutineSyropErable/config_zsh/readme.md

 ![Example of zsh config Image](zzz_Example.png)
 (The look is from powerlevel-10k, I didn't write it.
 This is just an install script)

-Also, to install do:
+**You can also ask chatgpt what this thing does and manually redo the steps using your prefered way** Also, to install do:

 ```bash